Mykol71/ostools-1.17/README.md

 -------
 - add help access for each script.
 + add logging function to updateos.
-- add a cacheing situation for making the commands available without network?
+? add a cacheing situation for making the commands available without network.
 + add ostools 1.16 to git.
 + move ostools 1.16 download package to repo server.
-- add rear support/integration.
-(Relax and Recover)
 -